jetkan-yk/cs50ai-test/README.md

 - Run `pytest -s` to show print statements in the console
 - Run `pytest -vv` for verbose mode
+- Combine both flags `pytest -s -vv` for extra verbose mode
-- Install `pyrepeat` with `pip` and then run `pytest --count n` to repeat the test for *n* times
+- Install `pytest-repeat` with `pip` and then run `pytest --count n` to repeat the test for *n* times

 ## 💻 My Setup

-Each test case should take less than 30 seconds, depending on Python's I/O and your code efficiency.
+Each test should take less than 30 seconds, depending on Python's I/O and your code efficiency.

 - Windows 10 Home Build 19042
 - Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz